-- j. the aid must be designed to preserve efficient operating incentives and price signals.
-Furthermore, aid must be designed in a way that allows to addressing windfall profits, including in times of extremely high electricity or gas prices, such as, by putting in place a claw-back mechanism defined ex-ante or by granting the aid in the form of two-way contracts for differences104; - k. where the aid is granted for the production of renewable hydrogen, the Member State must ensure that the hydrogen is produced from renewable energy sources in accordance with the methodologies set out for renewable liquid and gaseous transport fuels of non-biological origin in Directive (EU) 2018/2001; - 1. aid under this measure must not be combined with other aid for the same eligible costs; - m. aid may be granted for investments for which works started as of 20 July 2022; for projects started before 20 July 2022, aid may be granted if it is necessary to significantly accelerate or widen the scope of the investment.
-In such cases, only the additional costs in relation to the acceleration efforts or the widened scope are eligible for aid; - n. the aid must induce the beneficiary to undertake an investment, which it would not undertake, or would carry out in a restricted or different manner, without the aid.
-The Commission considers that, given the exceptional economic challenges that undertakings face due to the current crisis, it is generally the case that in the absence of the aid, beneficiaries would continue their activities without changes, provided that continuing their activities without changes does not entail a breach of Union law; - o. the Member State must ensure compliance with the 'do not significant harm' principle. - (71) The Commission will consider compatible with the internal market on the basis of Article 107(3)(c) TFEU aid for increasing the maximum capacity of existing installations while not undertaking further investments provided the following conditions are met: - a. the existing installation is connected to the grid before 1 October 2022 and benefitted from aid approved by the Commission under Article 107(3)(c) TFEU or exempted from notification; - b. the aid is necessary to increase the maximum capacity of existing installations so that their capacity is increased by up to 1 MW per installation or equivalent while not undertaking further investments; - c. the aid is granted by 31 December 2023 and the eligible period for support under the aid measure shall end by 31 December 2023;
+- are compliant with the sustainability and greenhouse gases emissions saving criteria of Directive (EU) 2018/2001 and its implementing or delegated acts; - 1. the aid shall be granted with respect to newly installed or repowered capacities 123; - m. aid under this section may be cumulated with any other State aid or with centrally managed funds, as long as those measures concern different identifiable eligible costs.
+Aid may be cumulated with State aid or with centrally managed funds in relation to the same eligible costs, partly or fully overlapping, only if such cumulation does not result in exceeding 100% of the expected net costs as defined in point 78(f)(ii)124; - n. aid may be granted for installations for which works started as of 9 March 2023, with the exception of investments eligible under the previous Temporary Crisis Framework for which works may have started as of 20 July 2022; for projects started before 9 March 2023, or before 20 July 2022 for investments eligible under the previous Temporary Crisis Framework, aid may be granted if it is necessary to significantly accelerate or widen the scope of the investment.
+In such cases, only the additional costs in relation to the acceleration efforts or the widened scope are eligible for aid; - o. the aid must induce the beneficiary to undertake an activity, which it would not undertake, or would carry out in a restricted or different manner, without the aid.
+The Commission considers that, given the exceptional economic challenges that undertakings face due to the current crisis, it is generally the case that in the absence of the aid, beneficiaries would continue their activities without changes, provided that continuing their activities without changes does not entail a breach of Union law: - p. the Member State must ensure compliance with the 'do no significant harm' principle. - (79) The Commission will consider aid for increasing the maximum electricity generation capacity of existing installations while not undertaking further investments as compatible with the internal market on the basis of Article 107(3)(c) TFEU provided the following conditions are met: - a. the existing installation is connected to the grid before 1 October 2022 and benefitted from aid approved by the Commission under Article 107(3)(c) TFEU or exempted from notification; - b. the aid is necessary to increase the maximum capacity of existing installations so that their capacity is increased by up to 1 MW per installation or equivalent while not undertaking further investments; - c. the aid is granted by 31 December 2023 and the eligible period for support under the aid measure shall end by 31 December 2024;